 Instructions

-1. Place the green and red cabbage in a large bowl and sprinkle with sugar.
-Massage the cabbage with your hands for about 30 seconds to one minute.
-This will help to break down the fibers and make the cabbage easier to chew and digest.
+- Place the green and red cabbage in a large bowl and sprinkle with sugar.
+Massage the cabbage with your hands for about 30 seconds to 1 minute.
+This will help to break down the fibers, making the cabbage easier to chew and digest.